 Her academic journey has been a pathway of unlearning, healing, re-learning and finding who she is as an Indigenous woman and what her place is in the academy.

 I teach in the Indigenous Educators Certificate in Indigegogy, the Decolonizing Educators Certificate and the Wholistic Professional Development workshops.

-Mi'kmaq and Celtic Nations, originally from NB, is currently an associate professor in the School of Social Work at Ryerson University.
+Mi'kmaq and Celtic Nations, originally from NB, is currently an associate professor in the School of Social Work at Toronto Metropolitan University.
 Her spirit name translates into English as something like, "The Woman Who Passes on the Teachings" and she is of the fish clan.